maciejolszanski/YT-channels-analysis/README.md

 # Youtube channels analysis

 ## Description
-This project's goal is to analyze statistics of the most popular channels about Data Engineering and find a pattern that led their creators to success.
+This project's goal is to find out what are the most popular channels about Data Engineering and to visualise their statistics.

 ### What do you need to run this project
-- Docker (only if using Windows)
+* Docker (only if using Windows)
-- Google Account
+* Google Account (Youtube Data Api)
-- Airflow
+* Airflow
-- Azure Subscription:
+* Azure Subscription:
-  - Azure Storage Account
+  * Azure Storage Account
-  - Azure Data Factory
+  * Azure Data Factory
-  - Databricks
+  * Databricks

 ### Design